dumcatt/mai-cam-doc/README.md

 OS: Embdedded Linux (?)

 Interfaces:
-Line out, Line in, Mic in, Ethernet, USB, RS232, SD
+Line out, Line in, Mic in, Ethernet, USB, RS232, SD, EXT I/O

 Notes:
 Videos are temporarily saved on the SD card as a .mp4 file